dbarth/tinyrust/README.md

 ## What is included?

-    rustc          the compiler, its LLVM, and rustdoc for doctests rust-std       the standard library, for this machine only cargo          the build tool
+    rustc          the compiler, its LLVM, and rustdoc for doctests rust-std       the standard library, for this machine cargo          the build tool
     rust-objcopy   rustc needs it for `strip = true` release profiles

+The compiler emits for x86_64 and aarch64 both.
+We ship only an Apple Silicon installer for now, but `rustup target add x86_64-apple-darwin` adds the other and cross-compilation then works for both architectures.

-That is the whole default install.
-Nothing is downloaded until you ask for it, with one exception: the first command trustup passes to rustup fetches rustup itself.
+Nothing else is downloaded until you ask for it, with one exception: the first command requiring the real `rustup` will fetch it on demand.

-## What if I miss something?

-Really miss that 1GB of pre-compiled HTML docs?

-    rustup component add rust-docs

-Need the LSP for your IDE?

-    rustup component add rust-analyzer-preview

-And the rest:
+Other parts of the toolchain you can add with `rustup component add`:

 | | |
 |---|---|